 Consider speaking to a financial or tax advisor before using a charitable gift annuity.
 The tax break might not outweigh earnings you could make with the initial lump sum.
 However, it might be worth it if you want to give back to your school or favorite cause.

 - A financial advisor can help you set up a charitable gift annuity and make the most of your tax benefits.
-Find a financial advisor doesn’t have to be hard.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re trying to figure out how much you’ll get back or spend on taxes, SmartAsset’s free tax return calculator can help you with your estimate.